sfe-SparkFro/xrp_balance_bot/tutorial.md

 # 2 - Theory

+> [!NOTE]
-This section covers the theoretical concepts and ideas used in the XRP Balance Bot, and is broken into subsections.
+> This section covers the theoretical concepts and ideas used in the XRP Balance Bot, and is broken into subsections.
 The subsections cover the sensors used for this project, physics concepts, and relevant control theory.

 ## 2.1 - Encoder